jrosrs/odin-recipes/README.md

-On this project, I will create a basic recipe website
+On this project, I will create a basic recipe website.